peterhinch/micropython-touch/TOUCHPAD.md

 and no touch is recorded.
 Otherwise `get` returns `True` and the ABC bound variables `._x` and `._y` are updated to contain the mean values of the raw touch coordinates.

+There is also a `NoPreProcess` class for pre-calibrated displays.
+This simply passes `get` calls to `acquire`.